Last updated 18/12/2024

 Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Directors believe a healthy dialogue exists between the Board, the Company’s shareholders and other stakeholders.
-The Board regularly has reports on shareholder feedback through summary of social media comments, shareholder information evenings and undertakes site visits and customer visits throughout the year.
+The Board regularly receives reports on shareholder feedback.

 In addition, all shareholders are encouraged to attend the Company’s Annual General Meeting.
 The outcomes of all shareholder votes are disclosed in a clear and transparent manner via a regulatory information service, such as RNS of the London Stock Exchange.